Australian HPV Super Series: History

 The 2013 Murray Bridge event was the first to include teams representing five states/territories with teams from South Australia, Victoria, Western Australia, New South Wales and the Northern Territory present.

 In 2014, a street circuit in Loxton, South Australia was introduced as the new opening race of a four-race championship.
 In addition, the McNamara Park circuit near Mount Gambier and a street circuit in Busselton, Western Australia were introduced as non-series events.
 The Murray Bridge street circuit remained as the final race of the series and the two Victoria Park races also remained unchanged.

 In 2017, the McNamara Park circuit was upgraded to a series event as the opening race of the series.
 In 2018, the race in Busselton was also upgraded to a series event as the penultimate race.

 On 14 December 2017, it was announced by the Australian HPV Super Series and the Victorian HPV Grand Prix Series that National Vehicle Specifications had been adopted for the 2018 season onward, subjecting both series to common vehicle specifications and making it easier for teams to compete across both series without needing to change their vehicle set-ups; in previous years, both series had their own specification guidelines to comply with.

 For the 2016 and 2017 seasons, in all races apart from Murray Bridge, race days were separated for Category 4 (Saturday) and the remaining categories (Sunday).
 This was scaled back to only include the two Victoria Park races for the 2018-19 seasons.

+The 2020 season abruptly came to a halt due to the COVID-19 pandemic with most races ether being cancelled or "rescheduled".

+The 2021 season was cut short after just a few races again because of Covid. the Adelaide 6 hour was held on a shorter course due to the covid testing clinic at Victoria Park.

+The 2022 season saw all races held for the first time since covid with only the Adelaide 6 hour being split between 2 days.
+Saturday was community teams and Sunday was school teams. the 2022 season also saw the return of the Murray bridge 24-hour race for the first time since 2019.
+Sadly, at the end of the season Aroura racing said goodbye after a season win.

+The 2023 season saw the addition of the main sponsor University of South Australia entering the races with their trike Evo.
+All races where held this season, and the Victoria Park long track came back into play for the first time since COVID-19.
+2023 saw Wattle Racing's Gunyah take out the championship win and Trump Trikes take out the 24 hour win.